quadsproject/quads/README.md

 > [!TIP]
 > The ```--host-type``` parameter is a mandatory, free-form label that can be anything that makes sense to you for organization.

+> [!IMPORTANT]
+> The `--bootmode` parameter is optional and must correspond to Bios, Uefi.
+If not set, it defaults to None.
+>
+> In move and rebuild, it leverages Badfish to check the current bootmode and default to this value if needed.

 > [!NOTE]
 > You must include `--rack` and `--uloc` when defining hosts.
 > If you don't use traditional datacenter server racks and u-locations just use some description that makes sense for you.